Eastern View High School

-The Eastern View High School (EVHS) is a public high school located in rural Culpeper County, Virginia, in the United States.
-The school shares its district with Culpeper County High School (CCHS).
-The school was built in 2008, and now holds around 1,200 students.
+Eastern View High School (EVHS) is a public high school located in rural Culpeper County, Virginia, United States.
+The school shares its district with Culpeper County High School.
+The school was built in 2008, and now holds around 1,500 students.

 History

 The construction for Eastern View High School began in 2006 and was completed in 2008.
-Eastern View High School is designed to be a green school.
-The plant recycles non-consumable water.
+It is designed to be a green school.
+A plant recycles non-consumable water.
 The facility also utilizes natural light by providing a network of windows in both outside and inside walls.
 The school recycles paper, plastic, aluminum, and cardboard.
 On the school grounds are a rain garden and a small area of wetlands.

+Administration

-The principal of Eastern View High School is Nathan Bop.
+The principal of Eastern View High School is Nathan Bopp.
+He was previously the principal of Floyd T. Binns Middle School.

-Academic opportunities
+Special programs

-In addition to courses on the EVHS campus, students can apply to participate in specialized programs that meet at off-campus locations.
+Students can apply to participate in specialized programs that meet at off-campus locations.
 A cohort of EVHS students attend Mountain Vista Governor's School to take advanced math, science, humanities, and research courses once they enter their sophomore, junior, and senior years.

-Additionally, through a partnership with Germanna Community College students are offered the opportunity to enroll in Germanna Scholars, the successful completion of the Germanna Scholars program allows students to earn an associate degree prior to high school graduation.
+Through a partnership with Germanna Community College, students may enroll in Germanna Scholars, and earn an associate degree prior to high school graduation.

+A new school known as the Culpeper Technical Education Center allows students who may not desire to attend college after graduation the option to attend high school and trade school at the same time.